vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 775-777, 841n.; quoted by Mitra 591, 621, 737-741, 822; quotes

 miśra, p.
 945. 20 verses from Vrddha-V'asistha, Sniśtisindhu, of Nandapandita, p.
 916. p.
-112; quotes Visnu about
+112; quotes Viṣṇu about

 Smṭlitattva, digest of Raghunandana, 225 times, p.
 120; quotes about